 - Atrial fibrillation is an abnormal heartbeat, also called AFib.
 AFib increases the risk that a blood clot will form in the heart and move to the brain, causing a stroke.
 With AFib, the risk of a stroke caused by a blood clot is 3 to 5 times what it would be otherwise.
 Up to one-third of people with AFib have no symptoms.

 - Diabetes damages blood vessels and may increase blood pressure, both of which can increase your risk of a stroke.
 If you have diabetes, you are twice as likely to have heart disease or a stroke versus someone who doesn't have diabetes.
-And over one-third of people with diabetes don't even know they have it because it often causes no symptoms.
+Almost 1 in 5 people are either unaware that they have diabetes or are at high risk of developing diabetes (pre-diabetes).

 - High cholesterol clogs the blood vessels with fatty deposits, which could block blood flow to the brain and cause a stroke.
-About 40% of Canadians have high cholesterol, which usually causes no symptoms.
+About 1 in 3 Canadians have high cholesterol, which usually causes no symptoms.

 Get a treatment plan, including a specific plan to reduce your stroke risk.

 Even though you can't see or feel your silent risk factors for stroke, it's very important to control them so that you can reduce your risk of a stroke.

 Ask your doctor for a treatment plan, which may include medications and healthy lifestyle changes, to control your medical condition and reduce the risk of a stroke.

 Talk to your doctor for a stroke risk assessment and to learn more about your stroke risk reduction options.

 Follow your treatment plan and talk to your doctor if you need help.

 Your treatment plan will only work if you follow it!
 Here's what you can do:

 - Take your medications as recommended by your doctor.

 - Make the healthy lifestyle changes recommended by your doctor.
 You may need to do this in "baby steps," but remember that every little bit counts!